chdsbd/vscode-githubinator/README.md

 ## Extension Settings

 - `githubinator.default_remote`: The default remote branch for a repository. (default: `"origin"`)
-- `githubinator.providers.github.hostname`: The hostname for identifying a Github origin and building a URL. (default: `"github.com"`)
+- `githubinator.providers.github.hostnames`: Hostnames for identifying a Github origin and building a URL. (default: `["github.com"]`)
-- `githubinator.providers.gitlab.hostname`: The hostname for identifying a Gitlab origin and building a url. (default: `"gitlab.com"`)
+- `githubinator.providers.gitlab.hostnames`: Hostnames for identifying a Gitlab origin and building a url. (default: `["gitlab.com"]`)
+- `githubinator.providers.bitbucket.hostnames`: Hostnames for identifying a Bitbucket origin and building a url. (default: `["bitbucket.org"]`)

 ## Known Issues